Dumitru Theodor Neculuță: Official status and downgrading

 The Eminescu–Neculuță comparison, which downgraded the former, came to be seen as controversial, including in Marxist circles.
-It was criticized as early as April 1958 by a Marxist literary critic, Ovid Crohmălniceanu, who opined that only "vulgar sociologism" could account for such views.
+It was criticized as early as April 1958 by a Marxist literary man, Ovid Crohmălniceanu, who opined that only "vulgar sociologism" could account for such views.
+For a while, the poet was still honored, mainly as a hero of the working class, with sculptor Anghel Chiciu completing his bust in 1960.
 Neculuță's cultivation was fully curbed in the mid-1960s, with the advent of national communism.
 As noted by critic Tudor Opriș, it saw the "reduction to their normal dimensions of writers whom Proletkult apologetics had hypertrophied"—Neculuță and Vlahuță, but also Bolliac and Alexandru Toma.
 Reportedly, the last piece to include Neculuță within the "commandeered and colonized canon" was put out by Emil Boldan in 1961.
 In his comparative study of Neculuță and Bacovia, put out in 1963, Regman defended Neculuță's status as a poet, arguing that his work had genuine aesthetic value beyond Vitner's "simplified" take.

 Țoiu believes that Neculuță's posthumous downfall mainly happened because the new communist leader, Nicolae Ceaușescu, loathed poems which reminded him of his own shoemaker's training.
 In 1984, literary scholar Al. Dobrescu argued that poets such as Neculuță and Panait Cerna only had "informative value", and that students could be excused for not memorizing their works, whereas "it is mandatory that they be trained to read any poem by Eminescu".
 Also that year, critic Serafim Duicu praised socialist doyen Constantin Dobrogeanu-Gherea for not having endorsed "modest" Neculuță's elevation to the literary canon.
 During the later stages of Romanian communism, several authors thanked the regime for having restored balance in assessing Romanian literature—specifically referring to Neculuță as a bad model.
 This was the case with Elena Tacciu, who spoke about Neculuță as having been propped up by a "tyranny of dogmatic schemas", and with Ion Cristoiu, who noted that writers were better if inspired by a "great tradition", and not by Neculuță.
 He was still honored in Scînteia as one of the earliest Romanian authors to have embraced the social, "with their still-modest means".
 In November 1989, journalist H. Lerea noted that "the first artisan-poet [was] an innocent victim of overbidding during the dogmatic period".